 As a K–12 teacher fellow, you’ll work in a partner school district for a full academic year, gaining essential field experience.
 You’ll engage in a range of classroom-based activities, including small group instruction, co-teaching, and ultimately, independent classroom instruction.

-Fellows graduate in 13 months, tuition-free, and earn a Master of Education in Teacher Education and initial licensure in their area of specialization.
+Fellows graduate in 13 months, tuition-free, with a Master of Education in Teacher Education and become eligible for Initial licensure in their area of specialization.

 Cohort Model